How Did Rafael Nadal Recover So Quickly From His Knee Injury?

 Rafael Nadal is no stranger to knee injuries, having experienced them on more than one occasion.
 He has turned to more than one type of conservative treatment method to help.
-One of the treatments is platelet-rich plasma therapy, a procedure that involves taking small vials of blood from the patient, spinning the sample to separate cells rich with platelets that have regenerative growth benefits, and then re-injecting them into the area of the injury.
+One of the treatments is platelet-rich plasma therapy, a procedure that involves taking small vials of blood from the patient, spinning the sample to separate cells rich with platelets, and then re-injecting them into the area of the injury.
 This method of treatment was first used in 2008 and has been utilized by multiple athletes.
 Nadal has stated that this method helped him recover “100 percent” following his knee injury in 2009.

 Another treatment that has successfully helped Nadal is laser treatments.
 Laser treatments help to heal problems with ligaments, tendons, and muscles, and can even prevent problems from developing in the same areas.
 Laser treatments have a high success rate and allow Nadal to play at a high level following an injury to his left knee.